opendatasoft/ods-documentation/source/api/wfs/describe_feature_type.rst

 This is the list of the supported parameters specific to the ``DescribeFeatureType`` operation.
 You should also take into consideration the common parameters. `See more </api/wfs/introduction.html#parameters>`_.

-The existing parameters in the CSW standard which are not listed in this table are currently not supported.
+The existing parameters in the WFS standard which are not listed in this table are currently not supported.

 .. list-table:: Supported parameters for the DescribeFeatureType operation
    :header-rows: 1